 You trust medical professionals with your health, your well-being, and your life.
 Doctors, nurses, and other health care practitioners are required to administer care in a fashion that promotes patients’ safety and welfare and protects them from harm.
+However, sometimes medical professionals make negligent mistakes.
+Unfortunately, their negligence can have a devastating impact, including misdiagnoses, complications, serious injuries, and even death.

 If you have been injured as a result of the negligent error of a medical professional such as a doctor or a nurse, then you could be entitled to receive compensation.
 Seeking a fair settlement, though, can often be difficult without the help of an experienced medical malpractice lawyer.
+This is because most health care professionals are members of large organizations that provide professional liability protection, such as the Canadian Medical Protective Association

-(CMPA), a nonprofit mutual defense association.
 These organizations exist primarily to fight for their members.
 They have deep pockets, which means victims of medical malpractice often face an uphill battle when it comes to pursuing fair compensation for their injuries.

 Our Halifax medical malpractice lawyers at Valent Legal are down-to-earth and approachable.
 We understand what you’re going through and make every effort to ease the process for you.